Parallel Peeling Algorithms: GPU Implementation

+We note that this example application is similar to other applications of peeling algorithms.
+For example, in the setting of erasure-correcting codes \cite{LMSS}, encoded symbols correspond to an XOR of some number of original message symbols.
+This naturally defines a hypergraph in which vertices correspond to encoded symbols, edges correspond to unrecovered original message symbols, and a vertex can recover a message symbol when its degree is 1.
+Decoding of this erasure-correcting code corresponds to peeling on the associated hypergraph (after deleting all vertices corresponding to erased codeword symbols), and full recovery of the message occurs when the 2-core is empty.
+Our analysis directly applies to the setting where each message symbol randomly chooses to contribute to a fixed number $r$ of encoded symbols.

-Our parallel IBLT implementation consists of two stages: the insertion/deletion stage, during which items are inserted and deleted from the IBLT, and the recovery phase.
+\textbf{Implementation Details.} Our parallel IBLT implementation consists of two stages: the insertion/deletion stage, during which items are inserted and deleted from the IBLT, and the recovery phase.
 Both phases can be parallelized.

 One method of parallelizing the insertion/deletion phase is as follows: we devote a separate thread to each item to be inserted or deleted.
-A caveat is that multiple threads may try to modify a single cell at any point in time, and so we have to use atomic XOR operations, so that threads trying to write to the same cell do not interfere with each other.
+A caveat is that multiple threads may try to modify a single cell at any point in time, and so we have to use atomic XOR operations, to ensure that threads trying to write to the same cell do not interfere with each other.
 In general, atomic operations can be a bottleneck in any parallel implementation; if $t$ threads try to write to the same memory location, the algorithm will take at least $t$ (serial) time steps.
+Nonetheless, our experiments showed this parallelization technique to be effective.

 We parallelize the recovery phase as follows.
 We proceed in rounds, and in each round we devote a single thread to each cell in the IBLT.
 Each thread checks if its cell is pure, and if so it identifies the item contained in the cell, removes all $r$ occurrences of the item from the IBLT, and marks the cell as recovered.
 The implementation proceeds until it reaches an iteration where no items are recovered -- this can be checked by summing up (in parallel) the number of cells marked recovered after each round, and stopping when this number does not change.
 This procedure also requires atomic XOR operations, as two threads may simultaneously try to write to the same cell if there are two or more items $x \neq y$ recovered in the same round such that $h_i(x) = h_i(y)$ for some $1 \leq i \leq r$.